-Using the data from our study, GrassrootsHealth has developed an online vitamin D calculator to help you determine how much additional vitamin D intake may be needed to go from a baseline vitamin D level to a target vitamin D level.
-Simply input your weight with your current vitamin D test result and your target vitamin D level, and it will calculate the estimated additional Vitamin D intake needed to reach your target vitamin D level.
+Using the data from our study, GrassrootsHealth has developed an online vitamin D calculator to help you determine how much vitamin D intake may be needed to go from a baseline vitamin D level to a target vitamin D level.
+Simply input your weight with your current vitamin D test result, current supplemental intake, and your target vitamin D level, and it will calculate the estimated total Vitamin D intake needed to reach your target vitamin D level.
 Two values will be given – one that has been shown effective for the average participant, and one that has been shown to be effective for 90% of the GrassrootsHealth population.
-Remember, this is the amount to take in *addition* to your current intake and sun habits.

 Change in Vitamin D3 Levels

 When attempting to adjust your vitamin D level through a change in vitamin D supplementation, the time to wait between the initial test and the re-test is another important factor to consider.
 If testing is done too soon after the change in supplementation, it could reflect a serum level that is still in flux (and lower than would be expected), giving a false reading of how an individual is actually responding to that new dose.